-- Communities that experienced, as a direct result of 2024 wildfires: - Loss of residential structures; - Loss of critical infrastructure; and/or - New in 2025 Evacuation alerts and/or orders on the recommendation of the BC Wildfire Service. - Eligible applicants that have an existing FireSmart program and can demonstrate an increase in demand for FireSmart activities since wildfire season. - Activities identified in Table 4 that are incremental to any activities that have been approved under the FireSmart Community Funding & Supports program. - No more than \$100,000 in additional funding. - Single applicants (i.e., not as part of regional applications).
+- Communities that experienced, as a direct result of 2024 wildfire season or wildfires during the approved project: - Loss of residential structures: - Loss of critical infrastructure; and/or - New in 2025 Evacuation alerts and/or orders on the recommendation of the BC Wildfire Service. - Eligible applicants that have an existing FireSmart program and can demonstrate an increase in demand for FireSmart activities since wildfire season. - Activities identified in Table 4 that are incremental to any activities that have been approved under the FireSmart Community Funding & Supports program. - No more than \$100,000 in additional funding per year. - Single applicants (i.e., not as part of regional applications).